harto/kaa/README.md

 Kaa
 ===

-A toy Lisp implementation in Python.
+A toy Lisp implementation in Python 3.

 Named after the [Jungle Book character](https://en.wikipedia.org/wiki/Kaa).
 It also sounds like the Australian pronunciation of